 Course and Residency Requirements: Students entering into the Ph.D. program are required to complete 39 credits, 36 of which are taken prior to comprehensive exams.
 All students in the Ph.D. program are required to pursue two semesters of full-time study during the first year and must, in the course of their studies, complete at least two seminars and at least two colloquia (one in the major and one in a minor area) in addition to the required Colloquium for Doctoral Studies.

 Language Requirement: The language requirement is specific to Ph.D. candidates’ major field of study.
 Medievalists must pass three language exams, one of which must be in Latin.
-U.S. historians must pass one language exam (beginning with the class entering in the fall of 2021).
+U.S. historians must pass one language exam.
 In all other fields (Europe, Asia, Africa, Latin America, Middle East), Ph.D. candidates must pass two language exams.
 Students will pass one language exam during the first year in the program, and the second (and third, if applicable) exam before taking the oral comprehensive examination.
 Students may substitute competency in a field of particular methodological or theoretical relevance to their program of study for competency in a second foreign language.
 To do so, students must petition the Graduate Committee and explain the nature of the field and its importance to the plan of study, particularly the dissertation.
 Work done in that field must be documented.
 The student’s faculty advisor is responsible for certifying that the student has satisfactorily acquired the appropriate skills and knowledge.

 The Comprehensive Exam: The student’s oral comprehensive examination will be conducted by an examining board composed of three faculty members.
 A written examination may be substituted for an oral exam at the joint discretion of the student and the student’s committee.